rrich-kray/budget-tracker/README.md

 On that note, the application is characterized by three main features:

 - Users can record expenses through the app's minimalist and user-friendly UI.
-- Budget data is displayed in both column and graph format.
+- Budget data is displayed in both column and graphical format.
 - Application utilizes Service Worker and IndexedDB for offline functionality.

 ## Installation

-No installation required; simply follow the link below to access the deployed application.
+Installation is not required to use this app; simply follow the link below to access the deployed application.

+However, users have the option to install the application.
+Follow the instructions in the proceeding section to do so.

 ## How it works